VCPilot/test/README_VC.md

 The Wallet includes:
 - A button to "Issue Credential"
 - Profile index selector
+- **Credential Card Display**: Shows name, date of birth, and credit score in a formatted card
-- Display of the returned credential in JSON format
+- **Firestore Integration**: Automatically saves credential JSON to Firestore when issued
+- Collapsible JSON view for full credential details

 ### Issue a Verifiable Credential